 - Any information regarding the projects that usually includes references of institutions behind the project partners,

-The scope of the data collected is the strictly necessary for each purpose, avoiding as much as possible personal information.
-However, no personal information is collected without the knowledge of the target publics.
+The scope of the data collected is limited to what is strictly necessary for each purpose, avoiding as much as possible personal information.
+However, no personal information is collected without the knowledge of the target public.

-Except for the sharing of information among Programme authorities (Member States, Certification Authority, Audit Authority), in order to perform their legal functions, no data will be shared with third parties, including other beneficiaries, or used for unintended purposes without the express consent and prior notification of the interested people.
+No data will be shared with third parties outside the Interreg MED Programme, other than the external providers or used for unintended purposes without the express consent and prior notification to the interested individuals.
 When personal data is collected, the purpose will be clearly expressed.

 What about cookies and tracking technologies?

 The Programme web platform collects and stores information using cookies and similar tracking technologies to track web behaviors.
 We use this information to provide analytics of only statistical nature.